Mythbusting a Forensic Psychology Career

 Myth 2: The Job is Always Thrilling

-Like any other profession, your day as a forensic psychologist will be a healthy blend of excitement and routine tasks.
+Like any other profession, your day-to-day as a forensic psychologist will be a healthy blend of excitement and routine tasks.
 It needs the patience of piecing together a jigsaw puzzle—meticulously researching cases, writing detailed assessments, and preparing testifying reports.
 Not every moment is a roller-coaster ride, but each task carries immense significance in delivering justice—something few other professions offer.

 Myth 3: Forensic Psychologists are in Dangerous Scenarios Daily